There are many ways you can support Amateur Radio in Canada and internationally – either individually or through your Amateur Radio club.

 The International Telecommunications Union describes World Radiocommunication Conferences as follows:

 “World Radiocommunication Conferences (WRC) are held every three to four years.
 It is the job of WRC to review, and, if necessary, revise the Radio Regulations, the international treaty governing the use of the radio-frequency spectrum and the geostationary-satellite and non-geostationary-satellite orbits.
 Revisions are made on the basis of an agenda determined by the ITU Council, which takes into account recommendations made by previous World Radiocommunication Conferences.
 The general scope of the agenda of World Radiocommunication Conferences is established four to six years in advance, with the final agenda set by the ITU Council two years before the conference, with the concurrence of a majority of Member States.”

 As neither RAC nor DARF Trust are registered charities under the current Canadian rules, donation to DARF does not qualify for an income tax receipt.
 However, such a gift is very much appreciated to help RAC with international travel costs associated with attendance at World Radio Conferences and we invite you to participate.

-Donation to support the RAC Amateur Radio Emergency Service
+Donation to support the RAC Auxiliary Communications Service

-Membership forms carry a check-off box for such donations, either by mail or on-line through the RAC website.
+Membership forms carry a check-off box for such donations, either by mail or online through the RAC website.
 Additionally, any person or business wishing to make a donation may do so here or by telephone toll-free at 1-877-273-8304.
-The future of Amateur Radio depends upon the ARES and, as a Radio Amateur/ARES member, the future depends upon YOU.
+The future of Amateur Radio depends upon the Auxiliary Communications Service and, as a Radio Amateur/ACS member, the future depends upon you.